CrossingsCon/crossingscon.org/_static/rules.md

 ---

 The main focus of CrossingsCon is to hang out and have fun!
 But there is also a code of conduct we expect our attendees, staff, and guests to adhere to so that the convention stays fun for everyone.
-The rules below will be in effect for the 2025 convention, and attendees should be familiar with them before arriving at the convention.
+The rules below were in effect for the 2025 convention.
+Please familiarize yourself with them and stay tuned for updates closer to the event.

 ##### Table of Contents